Jabariya Jodi Is Just The Kind Of Film Parineeti Chopra And Sidharth Malhotra Were Looking For

 Jabariya Jodi is directed by Prashant Singh, and produced by Ekta Kapoor, Shobha Kapoor, and Shailesh R. Singh.
 The movie also stars Aparshakti Khurana, Jaaved Jaafri, Sanjay Mishra, Neeraj Sood, Gopal Dutt, and Chandan Roy Sanyal.

-Watch the trailer of Jabariya Jodi here -
+Watch the trailer of Jabariya Jodi here.

 MOST READ: Vicky Kaushal's Casting In Masaan Was Last Minute Reveals Richa Chadda; Four Years Of Masaan!